Sibling abuse: Media portrayals

 An important plot point within the traditional fairy tale of Cinderella is the eponymous main character's cruel treatment at the hands of her stepsisters with their mother's implicit approval.

-The 1991 made-for-TV movie My Son, Johnny is a rare fictionalized portrayal of sibling abuse.
+The 1991 made-for-TV movie My Son, Johnny is a fictionalized portrayal of sibling abuse.
 The film stars Corin Nemec as a teenager victimized by his older brother, played by Rick Schroder.
 The film was inspired by the real-life case of Philadelphia fifteen-year-old Michael Lombardo, tried and acquitted for the 1985 killing of his nineteen-year-old brother, Francis "Frankie" Lombardo, who had battered and abused him for years.

-British soap opera Hollyoaks ran a storyline in 2024 featuring sibling sexual abuse between twins Jack Junior (JJ) and Frankie Osborne.
-The portrayal highlighted family dynamics, including parental favoritism of JJ as the “golden boy” and the abuse’s negative impacts on Frankie, who began binge drinking and self-harming.
-The Hollyoaks production team consulted with experts from SARSAS to ensure a realistic portrayal of sibling sexual abuse.
+The British drama Hollyoaks ran a storyline in 2024 featuring sibling sexual abuse between twins Jack Junior (JJ) and Frankie Osborne.
+The portrayal highlighted family dynamics of parental favoritism of JJ, the “golden boy”, and the abuse’s negative impacts on Frankie, who began binge drinking and self-harming.
+The Hollyoaks production team consulted with experts from sexual assault response advocates, also known as SARAs, to ensure a realistic portrayal of sibling sexual abuse.

 Notable examples

-Cheyenne Brando, the daughter of the legendary actor Marlon Brando, confessed that her brother Christian seemed to be in love with her, and that he was jealous of her boyfriend Dag Drollet; that is why Christian killed him in 1990, according to Cheyenne.
-Christian stated during his trial that Cheyenne told him that Dag was abusive to her, and that he wanted to protect her, and that he never meant to kill Dag; it was a "terrible accident."
-Christian was sentenced to ten years in jail in 1991, and Cheyenne committed suicide in 1995.
-Cheyenne was abusive toward her two sisters, Maimiti and Raiatua, as well as towards Marlon Brando and Tarita, her parents, particularly her mother.
-Tarita Teriipaia wrote a book in 2005, which revealed Cheyenne terrorized her own family, as a result of her suffering from schizophrenia.

-The French serial killer Guy Georges physically abused his adoptive elder sisters when he was 14, nearly killing them.

-In 2013, the Australian actor Hugh Jackman opened up about the physical and verbal abuse by his older brother.
-He said the abuse helped his acting in Wolverine, and that when his brother apologized, Jackman felt released.

 The 2013 documentary Sibling Rivalry: Near, Dear and Dangerous highlighted the aggressive and abusive sibling relationships of several notable figures, including actresses Olivia de Havilland and Joan Fontaine.